Jump to ratings and reviews

 The Periodic Table

-I still have two-thirds of his completed works to get to, but nothing so far underscores the baffling descriptions of The Periodic Table as reading summaries on Amazon and Goodreads.
-One would be led to believe that this is an autobiographical work and “an impassioned response to the Holocaust.”
-Don’t let this fool you, it is a collection of short stories, reminiscences, speculations, and most of all, tangents.
-There is no guiding theme other than the naming of each chapter after a chemical element.
-Where those stories lead really have nothing to do with each other than that.
+Reading summaries on Amazon and Goodreads, one would be led to believe that this is an autobiographical work and an “an impassioned response to the Holocaust.”
+Don’t let those descriptions fool you.
+Some do, but this is a collection of short stories, reminiscences, speculations, and most of all, tangents.
+There is no guiding theme other than the naming of each chapter after a chemical element, each with profound sociopolitical commentary:

 This Bortolasso was a middle-aged laborer, strong as a mule and dirty as a boar.
 He couldn’t have been a pure idiot: it’s more likely that he belonged to that human type of which it’s said in Piedmont that they play the fool in order not to pay taxes.
 Sheltered by the immunity granted to the weak of mind, Bortolasso performed his job as a gardener with extreme negligence.
 It was a negligence that bordered on a primitive astuteness: all right, the world had declared him irresponsible, no it must put up with him as such, in fact provide for and take care of him.

-Perhaps the most endearing is a story about a prehistoric wanderer who has a gift of finding and manipulating lead as he shares it with the world during his travels.
-And of the few truly autobiographical stories is one about being in Italy after Mussolini fell and before he was sent to Auschwitz, when he described the real effects of fascism, a timely lesson for today:
+Most endearing is a story about a prehistoric wanderer with a gift of finding and manipulating lead, sharing it during his travels.
+The most autobiographical story is about being in Italy after Mussolini fell and before Levi was sent to Auschwitz, describing the effects of fascism, a timely lesson for today:

 The Wrench